athorsnes/taglist_converter/README.md

 ![Screenshot](/screenshots/menu.jpg "Menu")

 In the menu, you can
-+ Open a modbus list.
-Must be xlsx format (default from DEIF).
++ Open a DEIF modbus list in xlsx format or a previosly saved setup in json format.
-+ Save or load setup to/from Json file.
-The Json file will hold the info of tags you have selected, so they are good for saving custom setups.
++ Save the current setup.
++ Adjust settings.
+++ Zero-based adjusts the address by -1.
+++ Value of tag in Custom Field (Alarms), adds the value of the triggering tag in Custom field in the alarm list.
+This allows for setting colors depending on state if you are using "Alarm status : alarm state" tags as alarms for ML 300.
 + Close the open setup, to get back to the start page.
-+ Toggle between 0- and 1-based modbus communication.
-Default is 1-based.
++ Export taglists and alarmlists

-### Selecting tags
+### Selecting tags and alarms
 ![Screenshot](/screenshots/loaded.jpg "After loading a modbus-list")

 When you have loaded a modbus list, or Json file, the following happens: